php-etl/documentation/content/core-concept/satellite/_index.en.md

 ```

 Unlike the previous configuration, the `satellite` option becomes `satellites` and each satellite will be
-determined by the key of your choice.
-Then you write your configuration as in the previous version.
+determined by an identifier of your choice.

 ```yaml
 # path/to/satellite.yaml